sap-tutorials/Tutorials/tutorials/webide-github-import-project/webide-github-import-project.md

 ---

-1. Go to [https://account.hanatrial.ondemand.com](https://account.hanatrial.ondemand.com) and log in to your SAP HANA Cloud Platform cockpit.
+1. Go to [https://account.hanatrial.ondemand.com](https://account.hanatrial.ondemand.com) and log in to your SAP Cloud Platform cockpit.

 2. To open SAP Web IDE, click on the **Services** tab in the navigation bar, scroll down and then click the **SAP Web IDE** tile to open the SAP Web IDE service page.